-Most Portland bars, even the most unassuming corner taverns, offer some local suds, but these favorites focus on local and regional beers.
+Most Portland bars, even the most unassuming corner taverns, offer some local suds, but these favorites put the primary focus on local and regional beers.

 Portland’s beloved “brew ‘n’ view” movie theaters run the gamut from funky to swanky, serving up all manner of drinks, food and films.